 Keeper Dean Lyness returned to the team after his FA Cup nightmare at Corby and settled his nerves with a fine stop to deny Steve Hall.

-Ciaran Kilheeney signalled the visitors’ potency when he volleyed wide from a Lewis Killeen cross but the goal Droylsden deserved for their enterprise came near the end of the half with a well-worked free-kick move.
+Ciaran Kilheeney signalled the visitors’ potency when he volleyed wide from a Lewis Killeen cross but the goal Droylsden deserved for their enterprise came near the end of the half with a

 The home defence was caught out by Paul Marshall’s short pass and Dan Gardner delivered a pin-point left-wing cross, which Hall headed home at the far post.